pisa-engine/pisa/ABOUT.md

 ## What is PISA?
 PISA is a text search engine, though the "PISA Project" is a set of tools that help experiment with indexing and query processing.
-Given a text collection, PISA can build an inverted index over this corpus, allowing the corpus to be searched.
+Given a text collection, PISA can build an *inverted index* over this corpus, allowing the corpus to be searched.
+The inverted index, put simply, is an efficient data structure that represents the document corpus by storing a list of documents for each unique term (see [here](https://en.wikipedia.org/wiki/Search_engine_indexing#Inverted_indices)).
 At query time, PISA stores its index in main memory for rapid retrieval.

 ### What does that all mean?
 In very simple terms, PISA is a text search engine.
 Starting with a corpus of